GValiente/hike/README.md

 ## Usage

 Although hike is a header-only library, a CMakeLists.txt file is provided to facilitate being added as a dependency.

+Doxygen documentation can be generated with `doxygen Doxyfile`.

 ## Example